Local Terminlogy

 └── package.json

-7. Create tar.gz file for FHIR package with the following command:
+7. Create tar.gz file for FHIR package using the following command:

 cd mypackage && tar -czf ../tutorial-fhir-package-1.0.0.tgz .

-8. Open Aidbox UI and navigate to the "FAR" tab.
-Click the "Import package" button.
-Select the tutorial-fhir-package-1.0.0.tgz file and click Import
+8. Open Aidbox UI and go to the FAR tab.
+Click the "Import package" button, select the tutorial-fhir-package-1.0.0.tgz file, and then click Import.

 At this point, you should be able to see the loaded package in the packages list.